It’s time for workplaces to shine a light on common disorders that often go undiagnosed and unmentioned.

 In the APA study, only 41 percent of employees reported that their employer provided the resources necessary for employees to meet their mental health needs.

-Because depression is so prevalent, it’s important that managers feel prepared if an employee discloses a mental health concern.
+Because depression and anxiety are so prevalent, it’s important that managers feel prepared if an employee discloses a mental health concern.

 Remember that the U.S. Equal Employment Opportunity Commission (EEOC) includes mental illness in its requirements for ADA compliance.
-The EEOC recently released a guide for workers called “Depression, PTSD, & Other Mental Health Condition in the Workplace: Your Legal Rights .”
+The EEOC has a guide for workers called “Depression, PTSD, & Other Mental Health Condition in the Workplace: Your Legal Rights .”

 Additionally, employers can be proactive in demonstrating that they care about their employees’ well-being.
 The CDC recommends several strategies for employers to support mental health.
 The three ideas below can be a good starting point: